sylikc/jpegview/readme.txt

   - Turbo JPEG does not support embedded profiles, so GDI+ needs to be used what is much slower
   - GDI+ cannot read some valid JPEG files (e.g. grayscale JPEGs) Notice that GDI+ does not support V4 ICC color profiles.
+- New INI file settings:
+  DefaultGUIFont=fontName fontSize [bold]
+  FileNameFont=fontName fontSize [bold]
+  Enables to change the GUI font, its size and if a bold font shall be used

 [1.0.30]
 Bugs fixed:
 - Fixed crash (leading to potential exploit) when image width or height is larger than 32767